 Geared to Working Professionals

 To meet the busy schedules of working lawyers and accountants, classes are offered on weekday evenings.
+Moreover, students can take certain classes online in real time -- which allows them to participate in discussions with professors and fellow students -- or they can access recordings of classes.
 Students generally take one or two classes per semester and can complete either degree on a part-time basis in two to three academic years.
 Regular attendance and active class participation are essential to success in the program.

 Tuition and Other Charges

 LL.M. and M.S. students pay the same tuition and fees, which are set by the Board of Regents of the University System of Maryland.
 Tuition and fees are subject to change.
-Get current tuition information.
+Get current tuition information (scroll down to the Taxation/Estate Planning tab).